programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt1.md

 4. The model changes internal parameters to try to do better next time.
 The loss function from the previous step returns a 'loss value', often just referred to as the 'loss', which is used by the model to update the weights.

 A 'learning rate' is used to determine how much a model should update based on the calculated loss.
 This is another one of the important variables that can be manipulated during the training process.
-In a later lesson, we will see one potential way of trying to identify a suitable learning rate for your model.
+In [part-two of this lesson](/en/computer-vision-deep-learning-pt1), we will see one potential way of trying to identify a suitable learning rate for your model.

 ### Validation Data